Firefly: a browser-based interactive 3D data visualization tool for millions of data points: Example Firefly visualizations of astronomical datasets

 For our final example, we use the latest data release from Gaia, DR3 \cite{GaiaCollaboration2016,Babusiaux2022}.
 The dataset contains RA, Dec, parallax, proper motions in RA and Dec, radial velocity, BP-RP color, and g-band magnitude.
 We again use \code{astropy} to convert the RA, Dec and parallax to 3D positions for all stars.
 Where radial velocity data is available we also include proper motions and radial velocities to calculate the 6 dimensional cartesian position and velocity phase space.
 Following this, we use the g-band magnitude to scale the particle radii.
 Lastly, we use the measured difference in blue band and red band magnitudes (\code{bp-rp}) to colormap the stars.

 The full DR3 dataset has 1,467,744,818 sources, of which 33,812,183 have radial velocity measurements which are required for the full 6d phase space position (x,y,z + vx,vy,vz).
 The sheer volume of data for this dataset is more than most web browsers will allow a single tab to use, even if the hardware is available.
 Most browsers will only allow ${\sim}$2-3 GB of data to be stored in memory; the Gaia data is ${\sim}$250 GB in total on disk.
-Thus, we implement and employ a progressive rendering scheme which only loads the data from disk which is currently in the camera's view.
+Thus in order to interactively explore large datasets like Gaia, we implement and employ a progressive rendering scheme which only loads the data from disk which is currently in the camera's view.
 We do this by reorganizing the data such that spatially collocated particles are grouped on disk in files which are indexed by octants of an octree.

 Our algorithm for building the octree in Python, as well as walking it and loading the necessary data in Javascript, is described in detail in Appendix \ref{s:octree}.
 In short, we start building the octree by defining a bounding box which contains the 99\% of the particles closest to the center of mass and iteratively sort those particles within the box into octants (and then sub-octants, sub-sub-octants, etc.) with a refinement criterion based on a (configurable) maximum allowable number of particles.
 To accommodate extremely large datasets (like this example) our implementation does not require the entire dataset ever be loaded into memory at a time and allows multiple worker threads to contribute to building the octree in parallel.
 Using a single node with 52 cores on the Quest HPC at Northwestern, we built this octree in ${\sim}$ 45 minutes.
 To determine which data to load in Javascript, we loop through the nodes of the octree and determine: 1) whether any of the vertices are onscreen and 2) the distance from the node center to the camera.
 If the node is onscreen and the distance to the camera is such that the node covers multiple pixels, then the data indexed by the node is queued to be loaded from disk.